TaskWeb: Selecting Better Source Tasks for Multi-task NLP: : A Benchmark for Pairwise Task Transfer

-Results are shown in Figure \ref{fig:transfer_transitivity}.
-We observe that as a stricter criteria is imposed for the pair of source $\rightarrow$ pivot and pivot $\rightarrow$ target transfers, the likelihood of observing a positive transfer steadily increases across all training setups.
-For example, the probability of observing a positive transfer from source $\rightarrow$ target transfer increases from 88\% to 97\% when the intermediate transfer score thresholds increase from 0.01 to 0.04.
-From these results, we observe a transitive behavior between positive transfers.
+Refer to the bottom-right subfigure of Figure \ref{fig:transfer_main}.
+We observe that as stricter criteria is imposed for source $\rightarrow$ pivot and pivot $\rightarrow$ target, the likelihood of observing positive transfers steadily increase across all training setups.
+For example, the probability of observing positive transfers increases from 88\% to 97\% when the intermediate thresholds increase from 0.01 to 0.04.
+These results indicate a transitive behavior between positive transfers.the f